Does progesterone help reduce or get rid of Fibroids?

 HEAVY CONTINUAL BLEEDING: Excellent results have been achieved by adding the following to your protocol - oxidative stress needs to be addressed

-- Vitamin D - 5000iu's/per day more if vitamin D level is low.
-Vitamin D actually helps to shrink fibroids
+- Vitamin D3 - 5000iu's per day more if vitamin D3 level is low.
+Vitamin D3 actually helps to shrink fibroids.
+Co-factors are vital when taking vitamin D3.

 Progesterone and vitamin D are both potent anti-inflammatories and will help fibroids greatly.